 He got only a few steps before he saw that someone was there, on the other side of the playground, standing by the fence and staring.
 It's Nissa, he realized, and he opened his mouth to shout for her to run but his throat seemed to have closed up.
 He dared a look back, expecting the monster to be right behind him, but instead he saw—

 Nothing.
 The creature was gone.
 William gaped and squinted against the dark, trying to see if the enormous silhouette was hiding in the tunnel again.
 But there was nothing there.

 He turned to Nissa.
 She lingered at the gate, her eyes gauging him.
 She did not seem frightened or surprised, only curious.
 He hesitated for a moment, unsure what to say, and then decided on "Hi."

 "Hey," she said.
 "I was walking by and I saw you sitting here.
 Thought I'd say hello."

 She didn't see it, he realized.
-If she saw me then she would have had to see it, but she didn't run away, and she's saying nothing about it now.
+If she saw me then she would have had to see it, but she didn't run away, and she's not saying anything about it now.
 She didn't see it.
 So it must not have been real.
-Another hallucination then?
+Another hallucination?
 He really was losing his mind...